top of page

 Realigning our Calendars to The Seasons

-As we may know, the western world celebrates their new year on January 1st - with a message of celebration and resolutions.
-The holiday takes place (in the northern hemisphere) during Winter; a season of rest and conservation; counter to the new year spirit of new beginnings.
+The western world celebrates their new year on January 1st - with a message of celebration and resolutions.
+The holiday takes place (in the northern hemisphere) during the season of Winter; a time of rest and conservation; counter to the new year spirit of new beginnings.

 Spring is the real New Year